 What is a Bat Roost Potential Survey?

 Generally, the first stage in the Bat Roost Survey and assessment process is to carry out a Preliminary Bat Roost Assessment (PRA), also called a Bat Roost Potential (BRP) Survey.
-This survey involves a search for evidence of or potential for roosting bats and an assessment of the surrounding habitat in terms of its utility for foraging and commuting bats.
+This survey involves a search for evidence of or potential for roosting bats and an assessment of the surrounding habitat.
 Our bat ecologists will search for evidence of bats in all of the buildings and trees on site.
-It is important to note that, as it would be a criminal offence to disturb bats by entering a bat roost, we will need to apply for a site-specific survey licence from NIEA to conduct internal inspections.
+It is important to note that it would be a criminal offence to disturb bats by entering a bat roost.
+We will need to apply for a site-specific survey licence from NIEA to conduct internal inspections.
 These licences are normally issued by NIEA within 2 weeks of the application date.

 Evidence of bats found may include any of the following: